christophergutierrez/vagrant_shiny_dashboard/README.md

 # vagrant_shiny_dashboard
 The purpose of this repos is to provide an easy method to get a complete reporting system powered by shiny server running.

-It assumes you have Vagrant installed with the box ubuntu/trusty64
+It assumes you have Vagrant installed and used the box ubuntu/trusty64

+Note this takes a few minutes in human time, but could take hours in downloading and running.

 Steps to make this work: